ZenithGn/ZenithGn/README.md

 <div align="center">

-# Hi there, I'm Gin 👋
+# Hi there, I'm Khoa aka Ginn 👋

 Welcome to my GitHub profile!
 I'm passionate about technology and love to explore new horizons in software development.
 I strive to continuously improve my skills and contribute to exciting projects.
 Feel free to explore my repositories and get in touch!